redis/redis-doc/topics/modules-native-types.md

 This is not just useful in order for Redis to be able to account for the memory used by the module, but there are also more advantages:

-* Redis uses the `jemalloc` allcator, that often prevents fragmentation problems that could be caused by using the libc allocator.
+* Redis uses the `jemalloc` allocator, that often prevents fragmentation problems that could be caused by using the libc allocator.
 * When loading strings from the RDB file, the native types API is able to return strings allocated directly with `RedisModule_Alloc()`, so that the module can directly link this memory into the data structure representation, avoiding an useless copy of the data.

 Even if you are using external libraries implementing your data structures, the